gildesmarais/website/_posts/2020-09-22-an-automated-blogroll-with-jekyll.md

   - ruby
 ---

 A Blogroll is a list of links to blogs and their RSS feed.
-It was popular in the early 2000's, the time before most people had a blog.
+It was popular in the early 2000's, the time when many people had a blog.
 Nowadays most people just dump their thoughts into a handful of social networks and writing a blog seems outdated.

 Anyway, I've automated the updating of my [blogroll](/blogroll) to link to blogs I subscribe to and recommend others to do the same.